ChristianBelloni/sciport-rs/README.md

 Sciport is a collection of mathematical algorithms ported from the popular python package Scipy

+## Dependencies

+To build this library is necessary to install gfortran-13

 ## Api design

 The main philosophy behind sciport is to change the api surface of scipy to better utilize the